JetBrains/Qodana/topics/teamcity.md

 To apply the generated project token, follow these steps:

-1. In the TeamCity UI, open the build step that will run %product%.
+1. In the TeamCity UI, open the build step that will run %instance%.
 2. In the **Cloud Token** field, insert the [Qodana Cloud token](cloud-projects.topic#cloud-manage-projects) value.

    <img src="cloud-forward-reports-teamcity.png" width="706" alt="Configuring fields in TeamCity" border-effect="line"/>